Top 10 Things that Go Wrong with Vanagon

 Vanagons tend to rust along the seams, lower rocker panels, and at the windows.
 These are areas to watch because once rust starts it does not stop.
 Minor rust repair on Vanagons is not difficult, but once the rust eats away the metal the job becomes difficult.
 Best to let an experienced body repair shop handle severe rust issues.
 If you lift the rear hatch of a Type 2 you will see two rubber plugs at the bottom.
 Carefully remove them and you will likely see rust and maybe some water.
 For whatever reason after a rain the water travels to the bottom of the hatch and sits there, slowly leaking out, or becoming trapped.
 Check that area.

 At #7 are the stock Coolant Return Pipes from the radiator on water cooled models.
 For whatever reason VW decided to install plastic coolant hoses on Vanagons from ‘86 to ‘91.
 Plastic does not age well.
-Before that, they used mild steel pipes, and we all know what happens to steel when you add water to the mix.

 Take a look under your Vanagon.
 If you see plastic or rusted steel coolant pipes running from the radiator up front to the rear of the vehicle plan on replacing them before you get stuck by the side of the road.